alexec/docker-maven-plugin/README.md

 Project Goal:

 * Make it easy to build an app on a container, test it and push it a Docker repository, even if it relies on other containers (e.g. a .database)
+* Talk "Maven" rather than "Docker" (E.g. "package" rather than "build").
+* Keep it simple.

 Pre-requisites
 ---